kyma-project/istio/hack/managed-kyma-migration/readme.md

 8. Verify if the migration worked as expected.
 9. Run `managed-kyma-migration.sh` for the whole Canary landscape.
 10. Verify if the migration worked as expected.
+11. If script failed with following log: `More than one Istio CR present on the cluster.
+Script rename-to-default.sh might be required`, contact the customer to agree on solution.
+We propose to execute rename-to-default.sh script.
 ### Prod

 Perform the rollout to Prod together with the SRE team.
 Since they have already performed the rollout for other modules, they might suggest a different rollout strategy.